cloudmailin/docs.cloudmailin.com/docs/post_format.md

 **Note**: The message is not sent as a file.
 Instead it is as if the user pasted the message contents into a textfield.

 For more details relating to parsing the message click [here](parsing_email).

+## Attachments
+It is possible to have CloudMailin extract the attachments from your email and send those attachments directly to an S3 bucket.
+If you choose to use this functionality the following additional parameters will be delivered with index being the number of the current attachment.

+* _attachments[index][file_name]_ - The original file name of the attachment

+* _attachments[index][content_type]_ - The content type of the attachment

+* _attachments[index][url]_ - The url of the file uploaded to S3.
+This can be used to extract the bucket, path and filename if required.

+Some frameworks will automatically extract these nested parameters using the brackets into an array or hash.
+In Rails for example these attachments will form a hash like the following:
+    {'attachments' => {'0' => {'file_name' => 'test.jpg'}}}
+    puts params[:attachments]['0'][:file_name] #outputs test.jpg

+More details about configuring S3 attachments can be found [here](send_attachments_to_S3).